evinck/adb-json/adb-connect.md

 *Note: Interfaces in this video may look different from the updated interfaces you may see.*

 You may now proceed to the following lab.

-## **Acknowledgements**

-- **Author** - Nilay Panchal, ADB Product Management
-- **Adapted for Cloud by** - Richard Green, Principal Developer, Database User Assistance
-- **Contributors** - Oracle LiveLabs QA Team (Jeffrey Malcolm Jr, Intern | Arabella Yao, Product Manager Intern)
-- **Last Updated By/Date** - Nilay Panchal, August 2020

-## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/autonomous-database-shared).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.